Kief5555/Kahoot-Flooder/README.md

 * User controlled bot
 * Up to as many bots as you like (max kahoot game is 2000)

+# Problems
+* Anwering no for random name may cause some bots to not join
+* Random answer is broken, will be fixed in the next release.

 # Website

 Click [here](https://www.kahootflooder.me)(https://www.kahootflooder.me) for the website.